25 Famous Landmarks in Las Vegas, Nevada, Not to Miss

 The area is also home to an abundance of desert plants and animals.
 Some of these species can only be found here.
 When visiting, there are multiple hiking trails to try.
 Alternatively, you can take a more laid-back scenic drive.

-☂️ Experience the Red Rock Canyon National Conservation Area with a tour
+☂️ Visit the Red Rock Canyon National Conservation Area with an excursion

 Hoover Dam